babadro/burn/burn-book/src/basic-workflow/model.md

    as it abstracts tensor, device and element types.
 The [getting started example](../getting-started.md#writing-a-code-snippet) illustrates the advantage of having a simple API that works for different backend implementations.
-While it used the WGPU backend, you could easily swap it with any other supported backend.
+While it used the WGPU backend, you could easily swap it with any other supported backend by modifying a single line.

    ```rust, ignore
    // Choose from any of the supported backends.